HoGentTIN/linux-training-hogent/modules/scripting_intro/030_scripting_intro_theory.md

 Do you notice the difference?

 In longer scripts, this setting produces a lot of output, which may be hard to read.
-You can limit the output to a specific problematic part of your script by using `set -x` and `set +x` to turn the debugging on and off.
+You can limit the output to a specific problematic part of your script by using `set -x` and `set +x` to turn the debugging on and off, respectively.

 ```bash
 #!/bin/bash